01taylop/space-log/README.md

 Space Log is a simple function which logs tabular data, similar to that of `yarn outdated`.

-You could - and probably should - just use `console.table` unless you appreciate a borderless display of data.

 ![Regions of Japan](https://github.com/01taylop/space-log/blob/main/assets/results.png?raw=true)

 ## How to use Space Log?

 Space Log exposes a function, `spaceLog`, which can be imported as a named or default export.
 Both commonJS and ESM are supported.

-The `spaceLog` function expects two arguments; config and data.
+The `spaceLog` function has two arguments;

 - `config.columnKeys`: An array of keys, i.e. the `data[key]` of each column.

-- `config.headings`: An array of headings, i.e. the title of each column.
+- `config.headings`: An optional array of headings, i.e. the title of each column.
+If no headings are provided, only the data will be output.

 - `data`: An array of objects containing the data to log.
-  - A "theme" can be provided for a given key in a row by adding a property in the format `${key}Theme`.
-For example, to indicate that the most populous region of Japan is Kantō, `populationTheme` uses [chalk](https://www.npmjs.com/package/chalk) to render green text.
+  - A "theme" can be provided for a corresponding key by adding a property in the format `${key}Theme`.
+In the code below, `populationTheme` uses [chalk](https://www.npmjs.com/package/chalk) to render green text to indicate that the most populous region of Japan is Kantō.

 ```js
 import chalk from chalk